brunocriado/go-learning/golang-learning-projects.md

 2. Complete all **Basic projects (1-6)** in order
 3. Follow the **Foundations learning path**
 4. Move to Intermediate only after completing all Basic
+5. **Goal:** Projects 1-18 give you employable backend skills (12-18 months)

 ### For Experienced Developers
 1. Review the [Prerequisites Flowchart](#prerequisites-flowchart)
 2. Take the [Skill Assessment Quiz](#skill-assessment)
 3. Jump to your level, but complete prerequisite projects first
 4. Consider doing projects 23 (Testing) and 27 (Context) early
+5. **Pick 20-30 projects** aligned with your career goals from the full catalog of 54

 ### For Career Switchers
 1. Follow the [Backend Engineer Path](#backend-engineer-path) (Projects 1-18, 23, 27-30)
 2. Budget 12-18 months of part-time work
 3. Build a portfolio site showcasing 3-5 completed projects
 4. Focus on projects 7, 17, 28, 30 for interviews
+5. **20-25 projects** from the catalog will make you competitive

 ### For Systems Programmers
 1. Complete Basic and Intermediate quickly (review if needed)
-2. Focus on Advanced (19-21) and Expert (22-25) projects
+2. Focus on Advanced (19-21) and Expert (22-30) projects
-3. Add Specialized projects for production skills
+3. Add Specialized projects (31-36) for production skills
-4. Deep dive into performance optimization (Project 33)
+4. Explore Bonus projects (37-54) for deep specialization: eBPF, generics, CGO, advanced patterns
+5. **25-35 projects** will make you a systems expert

 ---